CodeSmith92/SkateRecs/README.md

 # SkateRecs

 ## Intro
-For most Bauer and CCM (men's) hockey skates, a person's skate size corresponds to a size of 1.5 less than their shoe size (think dress shoe).
-This program recommends appropriate (Bauer and CCM) skate models/fit profiles based on foot width (and foot length/width ratio).
+For most (men's) hockey skates, a person's skate size corresponds to a size of 1.5 less than their shoe size (think dress shoe).
+This program recommends Bauer and CCM skate models/fit profiles based on foot width (and foot length/width ratio).

 ## Setup